Boyquotes/Godot-2D-Game/README.md

 ## Instructions
+1. choose the branch that matches your version of Godot
-1. clone this repo
+2. clone this repo
-2. start by reading the "Godot 2D Game - Prerequisites.pdf" file
+3. start by reading the "Godot 2D Game - Prerequisites.pdf" file
-3. the lessons are numbered in the order they should be read
+4. the lessons are numbered in the order they should be read